EOHJIN-LEE/MVP-UniRx-Zenject-AssemblyDefinition/README.md

-# MVP-UniRx-Zenject-AssemblyDefinition
-Project Template Using UniRx,MVP,Zenject,AssemblyDefinition
+# Project Template Using UniRx + MVP + Zenject + AssemblyDefinition

 ## Purpose of the template
 Create a neat game structure using MVP pattern.